Vence Tourism Gems: The Post Impressionism Trail

 Vence is a charming medieval town in the French Riviera.
 It is located up in the mountains, far removed from the maddening crowds of the seaside towns.

-Was this was the drawing card for the post-impressionism painters, Henri Matisse and Marc Chagall, along with many other artists?
+Was this the drawing card for the post-impressionism painters, such as Henri Matisse, Marc Chagall and many other artists?
 Did they come to Vence and the surrounding countryside for its charm, beauty and laid back atmosphere?

 The Five best Travel tips for Vence

 The historical quarter of Vence exudes medieval charm.
 Many of its buildings date back to the 13th century.
 There is no better way to enjoy this town than wonder through the pedestrian-only, charming, historical streets.

 Quaint cafes, fabulous shops and delicious French bakeries are scattered throughout this picture-perfect town.
 Peaceful Vence feels so authentic and oozes rustic French charm… it is wonderful and certainly deserves a visit.

 Vence is also a perfect base when visiting this part of France.

 2. Chapelle du Rosaire – The Rosary Chapel

 This chapel is more famously known as the “Matisse Chapel” as the famous French artist, Henri Matisse, designed it.
 It was Matisse’s way of thanking his dedicated nurse, Monique Bourgeois, who looked after him when he was sick with cancer.